 Voghjaberd Caves

-Rock climbers and hikers will love visiting the Voghjaberd Caves close to Yerevan (they are actually in Yerevan region but right on the border of Kotayk and best visited from that direction).
+Rock climbers and hikers will love visiting the Voghjaberd Caves close to Yerevan (they are actually in the Yerevan region but right on the border of Kotayk and best visited from that direction).

+People used to inhabit the caves back to the 12th and 13th centuries.
 The caves are on the way to Garni village, only 30 minutes away from Yerevan.

 Azhdahak Volcano

-The last time that the volcano erupted was in 1900 BC and after that, mother nature created a stunning, red-colored landscape as well as a mountain lake at the top of it with crystal clear water.
+The last time that the volcano erupted was in 1900 BC and after that, Mother Nature created a stunning, red-colored landscape as well as a mountain lake at the top of it with crystal clear water.

 Bjni Fortress